Public Enemy 'Moving Forward' Without Flava Flav After Bernie Sanders Rally Dispute

 In a series of tweets Sunday, Chuck D told fans he was a “political artist” known for “[making himself] heard.”

-The political rift appears to have put a permanent end to the collaboration between Chuck D and Flavor Flav, who were founding members of Public Enemy in 1985 and became known for their groundbreaking lyrics tackling racial inequality and police brutality.
+The political rift appears to have put a permanent end to the collaboration between Chuck D and Flavor Flav, who were founding members of Public Enemy in the mid 1980’s and became known for their groundbreaking lyrics tackling racial inequality and police brutality.
 It is the latest in a series of public disputes between the two artists, including a lawsuit brought by Flavor Flav against Chuck D in 2017 alleging he was owed thousands of dollars in Public Enemy profits.

 “Public Enemy and Public Enemy Radio will be moving forward without Flavor Flav,” representatives of Public Enemy said in a statement provided to Rolling Stone on Sunday.
 “We thank him for his years of service and wish him well.”